 Normally, the JCCU organise an industrial tour during the Easter vacation.
-Destinations have included California, The Netherlands, Italy, Poland, Canada, Sweden and the most recent tour was to China.
+Destinations have included The Netherlands, Italy, Poland, Canada, Sweden, China and the most recent tour was to the south of France.
 All of these tours were very enjoyable, as well as being extremely valuable in terms of the scientific, technical and cultural experience gained.
 The Department is keen to encourage further such initiatives.
 Suggestions should be made via the JCCU.
 Reports and photographs from recent industrial tours can be viewed at www.materials.ox.ac.uk/teaching/tour.html.